Vince Kotchian's Complete GRE Math Guide

 "I have been studying for the GRE for a long time now - needless to say, it can be frustrating not being having adequate time for hobbies (i.e. play video games).
 Because of that, this game is AWESOME - not only is it engaging, but it keeps you motivated to keep studying and learn key concepts.
 Even though studying can seem boring sometimes, this game definitely alleviates some of that pain.
 The concepts and explanations for problems are spelled-out clearly - so it’s easy to understand where your strengths and weaknesses are."

-How Long Should You Study for the GRE?
+How Long Should You Study for GRE Math?

 In terms of timeframe, I've found that most people need to work hard on GRE math for 2 or ideally more like 3 months.
 (By "work hard" I mean study for 2 hours a day or so.)
 However, if you do work hard and work smart, it's predictable that your GRE math score will go up.
 It's a standardized test, and we can predict most of what it's going to throw at you.

 If you're looking for a shortcut to master GRE math, I have bad news.
 There isn't one.
-You get better at GRE math by solving questions on your own, and it takes time to do lots of questions.
+You must:

 Now, mark which concepts you know and which ones you might not or don't know.
 Use the Math Review to try to learn ones you don't know.
 This means read about the concepts and do all the practice exercises both within the chapter and at the end of each section.